oxcamne/oxcam/docs/send_email.md

 The template form at the top allows you to load a pre-prepared message, which can then be adjusted if necessary.
 You can save your work as a template by ticking the save box near the bottom of the form.

 For an explicitly addressed message 'To:' will be a box allowing the entry of one or more email addresses separated by comma, space or whatever.
+In this case the message will automatically be bcc:'d to the sender.

+If you are sending a notice to a mailing list or to any filtered list of members, it will describe the pre-selected target list.
+In this case the message is not bbc:'d as individual messages are sent to each recipient and would flood the bcc:'d inbox.

 The Sender field allows you select which address to use if you have multiple roles.
 Replies will be sent to this address.